braimanm/uitaf-docs/docs/example.md

 - The test will launch **four instances of the Chrome browser** and run **four different test cases in parallel**.
 - Upon completion of the test execution, a detailed report with the results will be automatically launched in your default web browser.

 This example demonstrates how to set up, build, and execute a test automation project using UITAF to test a web application.
-The parallel execution of tests across multiple browser instances helps in efficiently validating the application under test.
+Parallel execution of tests across multiple browser instances helps to reduce overall execution time and quickly validate the application under test.